cognitive-neuroplasticity-lab/.github/profile/README.md

 A public research portfolio focused on how neuroplasticity shapes cognition across individuals, contexts, and brain systems.
 This organization develops proposal-driven repositories spanning altered states, sensory systems, learning, and targeted interventions through the combined lenses of cognitive neuroscience, neuroimaging, psychology, and computational analysis.

----

 ## Mission

 The purpose of this lab is to translate research questions into structured, reproducible public work.
 It serves as a home for dataset-readiness projects, exploratory analyses, conceptual frameworks, and methodologically grounded repositories designed to mature into future doctoral-level research.

----

 ## Research Themes

-* Cognitive neuroplasticity
+- Cognitive neuroplasticity
-* Inter-individual variability in cognitive outcomes
+- Inter-individual variability in cognitive outcomes
-* Brain organization and functional connectivity
+- Brain organization and functional connectivity
-* Large-scale network neuroscience
+- Large-scale network neuroscience
-* Psychedelic science and psilocybin research
+- Psychedelic science and psilocybin research
-* Vestibular cognition and spatial representation
+- Vestibular cognition and spatial representation
-* Learning, memory, and adaptation
+- Learning, memory, and adaptation
-* Cognitive control and flexibility
+- Cognitive control and flexibility
-* Longitudinal brain-behavior trajectories
+- Longitudinal brain-behaviour trajectories
-* Computational neuroscience
+- Computational neuroscience
-* Open and reproducible science
+- Open and reproducible science

----

 ## Repository Roadmap